A 14-day trip of cities, islands and reef

-The world's largest sand island, World Heritage-listed Fraser Island is a beguiling mix of white sand beaches, dunes, rainforest and freshwater lakes.
+The world's largest sand island, World Heritage-listed K’gari (formerly Fraser Island) is a beguiling mix of white sand beaches, dunes, rainforest and freshwater lakes.
 Ferries to the island depart from Hervey Bay, one of the best whale-watching spots in the world between August and the end of October.
 You can fly to Hervey Bay from Brisbane.
-Alternatively, guests booked to stay at Fraser Island's Kingfisher Bay Resort can jump on a shuttle that departs daily from Brisbane and will deliver you to Fraser Island in time for sunset cocktails at the hotel's Sunset Bar.
+Alternatively, guests booked to stay at K’gari's Kingfisher Bay Resort can jump on a shuttle that departs daily from Brisbane and will deliver you to K’gari in time for sunset cocktails at the hotel's Sunset Bar.
 Located on the hotel jetty, the bar offers guests the chance to watch the sun slip into the sea, something you can't see from many places on Australia's east coast.

 Day 8: Swim in an invisible stream